Get insider access

 Transducer Dynamic

-The Raycon The Fitness Earbuds have a very similar look to the Raycon E55 Truly Wireless.
-Their buds are teardrop-shaped and have a metallic finish with Raycon's logo on the outward-facing side.
-They come in several color variants: 'Carbon Black', 'Electric Blue', 'Flare Red', 'Rose Gold', and 'Frost White'.
+The Raycon The Fitness Earbuds look similar to the Raycon E55 Truly Wireless, with drop-shaped buds and a metallic, slightly shiny finish.
+They come in a few different colors: 'Carbon Black', 'Electric Blue', 'Flare Red', 'Rose Gold', and 'Frost White'.

 7.5